blackflux/object-scan/README.md

 in the order determined by the `compareFn` and `reverse` option.

-When set to `true`, all targeted keys are traversed and matched in the order determined by the corresponding needles.
+When set to `true`, all targeted keys are traversed and matched in the order determined by the corresponding needles, falling back to the above ordering.

-When the order can't be determined by the needles it "falls back" to using the default ordering of `compareFn` and `reverse`.
+Note that his option does not change the traversal order, which is always "leaf to root"

 _Examples_:
 <details><summary> <code>['c', 'a', 'b']</code> <em>(order by needle)</em> </summary>